Professors DiLillo, Hall

 Assistant Professors Bailey, Henderson, Modica

-PSYC 210 is a course that teaches statistical theory and techniques that are used in psychological research.
+Quantitative Methods (PSYC 210 ) is a course that teaches statistical theory and techniques that are used in psychological research.
 Because of significant content overlap, students may not receive credit for PSYC 210 and credit for any other statistics course (i.e., MATH 105 , MATH 200 3 , or MATH 230 ).
-When PSYC 210 serves as a required prerequisite for another course in the department, MATH 105 , MATH 200 3 , or MATH 230 will satisfy the prerequisite requirement.
-Students intending to major in psychology are encouraged to take PSYC 210 as opposed to any of the other statistics courses.
-A maximum of one freshman honors tutorial may count as a Tier 2 course for the purpose of determining eligibility to enroll in Tier 3 courses.
-For a comprehensive list of the prerequisites for each course, see the course listing later in the catalog.
+Because the content of PSYC 210 is specific to psychological science and because the course is designed to prepare students for Research Methods (PSYC 310 ), students intending to major in psychology are encouraged to take PSYC 210 as opposed to any of the other statistics courses.